JoshuaMichaelHall654/Single-Qubit-Simulator/README.md

 #### Current Phase: Being tested or refactored
 - "Normalize For Me" button - allow the user to let the simulator normalize for them.
 Don't want to auto normalize just in case the user made a typo
 - "Reset to Starting State" button - if the user applied too many gates, they can start over from the beginning
-- "Undo Last Transformation" button - undo only the last thing applied.
-Can only be done once for scope creep reasons
+- "Undo Last Transformation" button - Undo the last transformation.
+May have some limits, but for now uses a stack to allow for many undo's.
+- "Redo Last Transformation" button - Redo the transformation you undid.
+Should allow for erasing of failures that are not saved.

 ### Planned: